kud1ing/guiver/README.md

 # guiver 0.1

-guiver is an attempt to make GUI programming with Rust simple, with the downside of not perfect efficiency.
+guiver is an attempt to make GUI programming with Rust simple, at the cost of maybe not perfect efficiency.

 guiver can be used in immediate mode, which is inspired by [egui](https://github.com/emilk/egui).
 In this case it is just a thin wrapper around [druid-shell](https://github.com/linebender/druid/tree/master/druid-shell) for event